Aircloak/aircloak/air/docs/content/ops/configuration.md

 ##### Keys

-Keys are specially tagged columns that uniquely identify an entity in the database.
-The `user_id` key has a special meaning: it identifies an individual or sensitive entity, and it is the only key type that is required to be present in restricted and anonymizing queries.
-All other key types are used to safely associate additional data with a `user_id` column and are only checked when joining tables in restricted and anonymizing queries: when joining any two tables, at least one key-matching filter has to be present in the `ON` or `WHERE` clause of the query.
-A key-matching filter is a condition of the form `table1.column1 = table2.column2`, where `column1` and `column2` have the same key type.
+Entities in a dataset, whether they be persons, transactions, or products, are usually identifiable by a single column value.
+This could be a user, patient or customer id in the case of a person, a transaction id for a transaction or a product id for a product.
+We call these types of identifiers _keys_.
+When you configure your tables you need to mark these columns as keys and declare what type of entity they describe.

+When querying tables containing personal data it is a requirement that at least one of the tables queried contains a key of type `user_id`.
+Other tables that are part of the query need to be joined with a table containing a `user_id` key via the pre-configured key-relationships.

 The following restrictions are currently in place when configuring keys:

   - A column can have one key tag at the most.
-  - A `personal` table can have one `user_id` key at the most.
+  - A `personal` table can have at most one `user_id` key.
   - A `non-personal` table can't have any `user_id` keys.

 An example configuration file for a database containing information about customers, accounts, transactions and bought